idec-teams/2025_LZU-MEDICINE-CHINA/docs/project/contribution.md

 More importantly, we innovatively combined these functional components to construct a multifunctional fused expression unit (BBa_25NBMOAR).
 This unit utilizes a 2A self-cleaving peptide to link OLE1 and DEFB4A, enabling the co-expression of these two genes within a single transcript.
 This allows the engineered probiotics to perform dual roles of "repair" and "defense" simultaneously.

 Furthermore, we uploaded the stringent plasmid backbone PIP501 (BBa_251CFLR3) used in our system.
-This backbone, which was previously unavailable in the iGEM Registry, is expected to serve as a valuable resource for future teams working on similar projects.
+This backbone, which was previously unavailable in the iDEC Registry, is expected to serve as a valuable resource for future teams working on similar projects.

 ## Parts Table